starkjoy/FindIt/README.md

 # Introduction
 ---
-FindIt is a web app idea for sharing ads exclusively, just a platform for sharing ads
+FindIt is a web app idea for sharing ads exclusively, just a platform for posting ads

 # Use
 ---